-- Offer plenty of fluids (fever, which can be associated with the flu, can lead to dehydration).
-If your child is tired of drinking plain water, try ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes) to maintain hydration.
+- Offer plenty of fluids (fever, which is common with the flu, can lead to dehydration).
+If your child is tired of drinking plain water, try ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes).

 - Encourage your child to rest in bed or on the couch with a supply of magazines, books, quiet music, and perhaps a favorite movie.

 - Give acetaminophen or ibuprofen for aches and pains (but do not give aspirin unless your doctor directs you to do so, as it has been linked to a rare but serious illness called Reye syndrome).

 - Dress your child in layers so you can add and remove layers during bouts of chills or fever.

 - Ask a close relative or faraway friend to call and help lift your child's spirits.

 - Take care of yourself and the other people in your family!
 If you haven't done so, speak to your doctor about getting a flu vaccine (for you and other family members) since it is recommended yearly for everyone older than 6 months of age.
-Also, wash your hands thoroughly and often, especially after picking up used tissues.
+Also, wash your hands well and often, especially after picking up used tissues.

-If your doctor recommends a prescription medicine to ease symptoms, be sure to call before you go to the pharmacy.
-Because the flu can strongly affect many areas of the United States, some pharmacies might have difficulty keeping certain medicines in stock.
+If your doctor prescribes medicine to ease symptoms, be sure to call the pharmacist before you go to pick it up.
+The flu can strongly affect many areas of the United States, so some pharmacies might have trouble keeping the medicines in stock.